AndrasKovacs/staged/rts/RegionGraph3.md

 ```
     data List (A : ValTy) := Nil | Cons A (List A)

     map : Close (Int -> Int) -> List Int -> List Int
     map f xs := case xs of
       Nil       -> Nil
       Cons x xs -> Cons (open f x) (mapPlus f xs)
 ```
 The function argument to `map` has to be wrapped in a closure;
 it's not possible to have `(Int -> Int) -> List Int -> List Int` because function domains must be value types.

-It's also not possible to have a polymorphic `map`, because there's no such feature in the object language.
+It's also not possible to have a polymorphic object-level `map`, because there's polymorphism in the object language.
 Fortunately, we can abstract over anything in the metalanguage.
 For that, we need *staging operations*:

 - For `A : Ty`, we have `↑A : MetaTy`, pronounced "lift `A`", as the type of